tha-hammer/easy-video-share/frontend/SETUP.md

 ## 5. Test Upload Functionality

 1. Open the application in your browser
+2. **Enter a username** (new field - required for tracking)
-2. Enter a video title
+3. Enter a video title
-3. Select a video file (max 100MB, formats: MP4, MOV, AVI, WebM)
+4. Select a video file (max 2GB, formats: MP4, MOV, AVI, WebM)
-4. Click "Upload Video"
+5. Click "Upload Video"
-5. Wait for upload completion
+6. Wait for upload completion
+7. Video metadata is saved to DynamoDB via API
-6. Video should appear in the list below
+8. Video should appear in the list below with username
-7. Click "Play" to test video playback
+9. Click "Play" to test video playback

+### New Features in This Version

+- **User Tracking**: Each upload now requires a username
+- **Database Storage**: Video metadata is stored in DynamoDB for better querying
+- **API Integration**: RESTful API handles video metadata operations
+- **Enhanced Display**: Video list now shows who uploaded each video

 ## 6. Deploy to S3